Search: 5348 results

 Verse ConceptsBook of the Law

-And Amaziah said to the man of God, But what shall we do for the hundred talents which I have given to the army of Israel?
-And the man of God answered, The LORD is able to give you much more than this.
+And Amaziah said to the man of God, But what is to be done for the hundred talents which I have given to the troop of Israel?
+And the man of God said, Jehovah is able to give thee much more than this.

 Verse ConceptsTalentsRiches, Nature OfTwelve BeingsTwenty SomeLosing A FriendGiving Backarmy